history-lab/pdf2mbox/index.md

 ## motivation
 Archivists and others involved in creating email archives for historical and research purposes are the intended users of pdf2mbox.

 Many emails released under Freedom of Information Act (FOIA) requests are in PDF format with a single PDF often containing hundreds of emails.
-Email archiving systems for historical research and preservation, such as [ePADD](https://epadd.stanford.edu/) and [DArcMail](https://siarchives.si.edu/what-we-do/digital-curation/email-preservation-darcmail), are natural destinations for FOIAed emails.
+Email archiving systems for historical research and preservation, such as [ePADD](https://epadd.stanford.edu/) and [DArcMail](https://siarchives.si.edu/what-we-do/digital-curation/email-preservation-darcmail), are natural destinations for such FOIAed emails.
 However, these systems don't currently accept PDFs as input, but they take MBOX as input.
 By using pdf2mbox as a pre-processing step, users will be able to archive PDF emails in these systems.

 Information is lost when exporting an email in PDF format from an email system.
 However, in most cases, we believe enough information is retained in an email PDF to create a proxy of the original email acceptable for use by historians and other researchers.